HyperCon: Image-To-Video Model Transfer for Video-To-Video Translation Tasks: Introduction

-Similar to blind video consistency methods, we opt to impart image-to-image models with temporal consistency, motivated primarily by generalization issues inherent to video-tailored approaches.
+Similarly to blind video consistency methods, we opt to impart image-to-image models with temporal consistency, motivated primarily by generalization issues inherent to video-tailored approaches.
 To elaborate, consider in Figure~\ref{fig:intro} a failure case from the otherwise impressive state-of-the-art video inpainting network VINet~\cite{Kim2019}; here, it fails to hallucinate a sensible texture for the missing region.
-Now consider a state-of-the-art \textit{image} inpainting model, Contextual Attention~\cite{Yu2018}, which produces realistic textures on the same example but exhibits temporal inconsistency.
-Whereas the video model was trained on about five thousand examples from one of the largest video segmentation datasets to date~\cite{Xu2018}, the image model was trained on over a million images from Places~\cite{Zhou2018}.
-Regardless of application, the vast scale of image datasets enables image models to encapsulate broader visual knowledge than video models trained from scratch and, as a result, better generalize to new data (but at the cost of consistency).
-Hardware and cost limitations generally make it intractable to collect high-quality video datasets as diverse as modern image datasets, meaning that video-tailored models are doomed to generalize poorly compared to image models.
+Now consider a state-of-the-art \textit{image} inpainting model, Contextual Attention~\cite{Yu2018}: this method produces realistic textures on the same example (but exhibits temporal inconsistency).
+The reason for this difference lies in the diversity of data used to train each model.
+Whereas the video model was trained on about 5,000 examples from one of the largest video segmentation datasets to date~\cite{Xu2018}, the image model was trained on over 1,000,000 images~\cite{Zhou2018}.
+Regardless of application, the vast scale of image datasets enables image models to encapsulate broader visual knowledge than video models trained from scratch and, as a result, better generalize to new data.
+Because storage and cost limitations make it intractable to collect high-quality video datasets as diverse as modern image datasets, video-tailored models are doomed to generalize poorly compared to image models.

-To overcome this challenging generalization issue, we propose \textit{image-to-video model transfer for video-to-video translation tasks}, where we aim to transform a black-box image-to-image model into a strong video-to-video model without fine-tuning.
-Specifically, the framework should automatically induce temporal consistency while also achieving the same visual effect as the image-to-image model.
-Compared to prior techniques in blind video consistency~\cite{Bonneel2015,Lai2018}, which target these goals and therefore fall under the same problem space, ours broadens the scope of applicable video-to-video tasks to include those in which the input and output videos have differing visual structure, such as inpainting and certain kinds of style transfer.
+To overcome this challenging generalization issue, we propose a method of \textit{image-to-video model transfer for video-to-video translation tasks}.
+Rather than optimize an image or video model from scratch, we aim to transform a black-box image-to-image translation model into a strong video-to-video translation model without fine-tuning---specifically, to automatically induce temporal consistency while achieving the same visual effect as the image-to-image model.
+Compared to prior techniques in blind video consistency~\cite{Bonneel2015,Lai2018}, which target these goals and therefore fall under the same problem space, ours broadens the scope of applicable tasks to include those in which the input and output videos have differing visual structure, such as video inpainting and edge-deforming style transfer (e.g., the \textit{mosaic} style from PyTorch's examples repository).